About Our CSA Program

 When do I pick up the pork?

 Chicken shares are distributed once a month, and come in the form of frozen, whole birds.
-Large chicken shareholders get eight chickens per month, medium shares bring home four chickens per month, and small chicken shareholders get two per month.
+Large chicken shareholders get six chickens per month, medium shares bring home four chickens per month, and small chicken shareholders get two per month.
+There are six distributions in the summer 2018 season.
 If you are unfamiliar with cooking with whole chicken, Mary has lots of ideas.
 From informational videos on cutting a chicken into parts to delicious recipes for stock, grilling, brining, and more, she’s happy to help you make the most of your share.

-There are five pick-up dates for chicken shares: once a month from October through February.
-These are timed to coincide with veggie and egg share pick-ups.
+Once a month , on six occasions.
+These dates are timed to coincide with veggie and egg share pick-ups.

 Pork shares are distributed once per month.
 The pork comes to you frozen.
 Please keep in mind the example shares listed below are intended only as an example, and aren’t meant to represent what is available every single month.
 A word on bacon: we know that everyone loves bacon, but because only about 10% of a pig is made up of bacon, only about 10% of each household’s pork share can consist of this marvelous food.
 Due to the constraints of porcine anatomy, we are unable to raise the quantities of bacon for individuals.
 Please note that the bacon in your pork share might take several forms.
 Cottage bacon, regular bacon, and guanciale are all delicious smoked and cured cuts of pork and can be used interchangeably.